Zubair-droid/kidbit/README.md

 # Getting Started with Create React App

-## Preview of the UI in mobile and desktop resolution
+## Preview of the UI in mobile and desktop resolutions

 <img src = "/src/images/web.png" alt = ""/>